 This post may contain affiliate links which means when you click on a link and then purchase any item on that site, there is no additional cost to you but I receive a small commission.
 Thank you for your support.

 Sending a big hug of thanks to my new blogger friend Chandra.
-Thank you for the privilege of featuring your writing this Valentine’s on Lisa Designs Life.
+Thank you for the privilege of having you here this Valentine’s Day!

 Ah, Valentine’s Day.
 Such a heartwarming holiday.
 Completely designed to “share our love” with the ones that we love the most.
 Anyone else feel like it’s just another holiday to spend money on people so that flower shops and the card companies can earn their money?
 I don’t know about you, but I do.
 Hey, I’m all about getting flowers from the hubs, but, that’s about the extent of it.